You are here

 Professor Rick Leventer

-Associate Professor Richard Leventer is a consultant paediatric neurologist at the Royal Children's Hospital and a Group Leader of Neuroscience Research within the Clinical Sciences theme of the Murdoch Childrens.
-He is an Associate Professor in the University of Melbourne Department of Paediatrics.
-Associate Professor Leventer was awarded his PhD on the topic of cortical malformations in 2007 which included research commenced whilst doing a Fellowship in the Brain Malformation Program at the University of Chicago with Professor William Dobyns and Professor David Ledbetter.
+Professor Richard Leventer is a consultant paediatric neurologist at the Royal Children's Hospital and Head of the Neuroscience Research Group within the Clinical Sciences theme of the Murdoch Childrens.
+He is a full Professor in the University of Melbourne Department of Paediatrics.
+Professor Leventer was awarded his PhD on the topic of cortical malformations in 2007 which included research commenced whilst doing a Fellowship in the Brain Malformation Program at the University of Chicago with Professor William Dobyns and Professor David Ledbetter.
 He was President of the Australia and New Zealand Child Neurology Society from 2002 - 2007.
-He has authored over 140 publications and eight book chapters.
+He has authored over 150 publications and eight book chapters.

-Associate Professor Leventer is Director of the Brain Malformation Program and Clinic at the Royal Children's Hospital and Murdoch Childrens Research Institute, which is a referral centre for children with brain malformations from Australia and New Zealand.
+Professor Leventer is Director of the Brain Malformation Program and Clinic at the Royal Children's Hospital and Murdoch Childrens Research Institute, which is a referral centre for children with brain malformations from Australia and New Zealand.
 He is responsible for a brain malformation database of over 2000 patients, which includes a repository of DNA and brain tissue samples stored with the Institute.
 He is the National Flagship Lead of the Australian Genomics Health Alliance Brain Malformations and Leukodystrophy Flagships, and clinical lead on the Massimo's Mission Leukodystrophy program.
 He leads the MCRI Nedurodevelopment Flagship.

 - Neurologist, Department of Neurology, Royal Children's Hospital